ida-arbeitszeit/arbeitszeitapp/docs/concepts.rst

 Cooperations
 -------------

 Companies that produce the same product can attach their plans to so-called "cooperations".
-The purpose of a cooperation is to calculate the average labor cost per product within a specific branch or industry.
-This average labor cost, known as the cooperative price, is what customers will pay for a product.
+These cooperations are the expression of the intention of companies of a specific industry to cooperate, to overcome competition and to align their production.
+Cooperations are a first step towards such alignment by calculating an average labor cost per product.
+This average labor cost is also known as the cooperative price, which is equal for all cooperating plans and which is what customers will pay for a product.

-**Cooperative Price**

-The logic for calculating the cooperative price is implemented in the module ``arbeitszeit/price_calculator.py``.
-The cooperative price is determined as the average cost per product of all plans in the cooperation.
-The formula for the cooperative price is:
+The cooperative price is determined as the average cost per product of all plans in the cooperation:

 .. math::